 12. CONFERENCE DINNER

-The conference dinner will be held in Durham University’s Hatfield College on the evening of Thursday 24th July.
-Founded in 1846, it occupies a city centre site above the River Wear on the World Heritage Site peninsula, lying adjacent to North Bailey and only a short distance from Durham Cathedral.
+The conference dinner will be held in the magnificent surroundings of the Great Hall in Durham Castle on the evening of Thursday 24th July.
+Situated on Durham's World Heritage Site opposite the Cathedral and based primarily in a Norman fortress, this stunning castle is truly unique amongst Durham University's colleges.
 The cost (£50) includes a three-course meal with complementary drinks, and a cash bar will also be available.

 13. MID-CONFERENCE EXCURSION